Black–Allan Line

-The line is named for Alexander Black and Alexander Allan, the men who, between 1870 and 1872, surveyed the line that delineated the two colonies.
 The surveyors built regular stone cairns to demarcate their survey line, most of which survive to the present.

 The survey was also remarkably accurate for the time, only missing its precise end target by around 43 cm.
 Victorian Government astronomer Robert Ellery was reportedly quoted as having described Black and Allan's work as;

 a piece of survey work which, for difficulties and for the requirement of skills, energy and endurance, as well for accuracy attained, I believe has never been surpassed [...].